 Babcock Marine operates the Devonport Royal Dockyard which is responsible for servicing and refitting Royal Naval ships and submarines.
 This company also has a relatively small shipyard at Appledore, Bideford in Devon which is constructing its third Irish Navy patrol vessel.
 This yard is also bidding for a contract to build a £200m Polar research vessel.

 2. Changes from the last Practice Note

 The last Practice Note was for the 2000 Rating List and covered Responsible Teams, Co-ordination, and Special Category Code which are now dealt with in the Rating Manual section for the class.

 There have been no discussions with the occupiers of Shipbuilding Yards or their representatives

 4. Valuation Scheme

-There is no scheme of valuation as Shipyards are valued by a limited number of specialist caseworkers who are part of the Industrial and Crown Team of the National Specialist Unit.
+There is no scheme of valuation as Shipyards are valued by a limited number of Valuer caseworkers who are part of the Industrial and Crown Team of the National Valuer Unit.
 The properties will be valued using the Contractor’s Basis of Valuation with the majority of costs being derived from the Valuation Office Cost Guide.
 Costs of more specialist items, which are particular to Shipyards, and are not the subject of Cost Guide entries, will be provided separately.